rizsotto/Bear/source/bear/man/bear.1.md

 The other common cause for empty output is that the build has a "configure" step, which captures the compiler to build the project.
-In case of Bear is using the _wrapper_ mode (read `intercept` man page), it needs to run the configure step with Bear too (and discard that output), before run the build with Bear.
+In case of Bear is using the _wrapper_ mode (read `bear-intercept(1)` man page), it needs to run the configure step with Bear too (and discard that output), before run the build with Bear.

 There could be many reasons for any of these failures.
 It's better to consult with the project wiki page for known problems, before open a bug report.